vicws/frogger-barebones/README.md

 # frogger-barebones
 _very_ basic frogger clone

+use arrow keys to play, and get to the other side without getting hit; that's it

 made with editor.p5js.org, using some resources from Alura (online tech courses), the former pogchamp guy, and assets from the following:

 random quacking .wav